electron/electron/docs/development/releasing.md

 $ npm run publish-to-npm
 ```

+Note: In general you should be using the latest Node during this
-Note: the `publish-to-npm` script may have trouble with Node 7 or higher.
-If
+process; however, older versions of the `publish-to-npm` script
+may have trouble with Node 7 or higher.
+If you have trouble with
-you have trouble, try running with an older version of Node, e.g. a 6.x LTS.
+this in an older branch, try running with an older version of Node,
+e.g. a 6.x LTS.

 [the releases page]: https://github.com/electron/electron/releases
 [this bump commit]: https://github.com/electron/electron/commit/78ec1b8f89b3886b856377a1756a51617bc33f5a